Student seated at a table with academic advisor

 Pre-business readmission

 Pre-business students will be expected to attend community college for at least one semester and successfully complete the courses outlined in the individualized readmission plan.
-During that semester, students should enroll based on the enrollment they plan to take upon their readmission to WMU—for example the student should be full-time at the community college if planning to be full-time at WMU.
+During that semester, students should enroll based on the course schedule they plan to take upon their readmission to WMU.
+For example, the student should be full-time at the community college if planning to be full-time at WMU.

-Students will be expected to complete the semester at community college with a semester GPA of 2.50 or higher and a "C" or higher in each course taken.
+Students will be expected to complete the semester at community college with a semester GPA of 2.50 or higher and a C or higher in each course taken.

 B.B.A. readmission